 - Ensure you are connected your pi-top via a shared WiFi or cable.
 The Connection Help page can help you verify and fix your connection.

 - Open any challenge on Further.

-- Find you device's IP Address and enter it into the input in the Code Runner dialog.
+- Find your device's IP Address from the Miniscreen menu and enter it into the input in the connection box.